-The Board of Trustees currently consists of four members who are responsible for, and committed to, leading the Charity, agreeing the Charity's strategic and business plans and associated financial planning and budgets, and monitoring their delivery.
+The Board of Trustees currently consists of five members who are responsible for, and committed to, leading the Charity, agreeing the Charity's strategic and business plans and associated financial planning and budgets, and monitoring their delivery.
+Their particular areas of expertise include: the provision of social and supported housing; the homelessness and youth sectors; the law as it relates to housing in general and affordable housing in particular; and public sector accounting and finance.

-A skills audit of Trustees is undertaken regularly to assist in identifying what skills and experience might be lacking on the Board, and this in turn influences the recruitment, selection and appointment process.
+A skills audit of Trustees is undertaken regularly to assist in identifying what skills and experience might be lacking on the Board, and this in turn influences the recruitment, selection and appointment process, as does the Board's commitment to broadening its own diversity in order to better reflect the communities it serves.
 Trustees are formally appointed with prior written approval from Depaul UK.

 All Trustees go through a full, comprehensive induction process on appointment and relevant training is then made available throughout their period of appointment to ensure that they are able and confident to perform their duties as Trustees.
+This is enabled by an annual appraisal process and effectiveness review, at which development needs can be identified.